Pause Your Job Search For The Holidays?

 - Business people tend to travel less, and stay closer to home when they do, often making it easier to find them in the office.

-So go ahead and enjoy the holidays, taking whatever time off you need to recharge and attack your career search marketing campaign with a renewed vigor in 2011.
+So go ahead and enjoy the holidays, taking whatever time off you need to recharge and attack your career search marketing campaign with a renewed vigor in the new year.
 Just don't use that as a bad excuse to miss out on all of the great networking opportunities that present themselves over the holidays!